guardrex/aspnetcore-iis-ps-publish/README.md

 The script only works with .NET 5 projects that have a single runtime and a single package version of each package.

-Because the script goes by version numbers when deciding if a package should be replaced on the server, make sure you change your application version if you want the scrpt to upload your application changes.
+Because the script goes by version numbers when deciding if a package should be replaced on the server, make sure you change your application version if you want the script to upload your application changes.
+You can include my https://github.com/GuardRex/net5-autoupdate-version piece in your app, which will do this for you automatically when you publish.

+The script only moves web.cmd and web files.
+It doesn't move any other commands you have setup.
+This is because web.cmd is required for HttpPlatformHandler-Kestrel.
+You can modify the script easily if you have other commmand files to move.
 ### Configuration
 Provide the path to the output folder of your project.
 This is the path to the folder where you published your project, which is the folder that contains your `approot` and `wwwroot` folders.
 ```